 - Why not add a selection of indoor bulbs to your order.
 A bowl of the Narcissi Paperwhite or Hyacinths bring cheer to any room when you can’t get out to enjoy your garden because of the weather

-Tip: there are lots of low-growing bulbs that you can plant in the area under deciduous shrubs that flower before the leaf canopy gives too much shade.
+Tip: there are lots of low-growing bulbs that you can plant in the area under deciduous shrubs that will flower before the leaf canopy gives too much shade.
 Snowdrops and Winter Aconites bring early colour in January and February

 Once you have made a list of the areas and containers you have available, you can start to go through the catalogues.
 Look for the varieties and colours you particularly want but make a note of the flowering times too.
 There is nothing worse than planning a combination of Spring Bulbs to then have them flowering at different times!
 Consider successional flowering too.
 This will extend your display if you choose early, mid-season and late flowering varieties, i.e. Snowdrops, Crocus, Daffodils, Jonquils, Narcissi, and Tulips

 Get your FREE Garden Task Printable via this link.
 Ideal for making notes to remind you what you are going to plant and where.